When conditions force you into more alone time, see it as an opportunity.

-As important as communication is, without connection — touching, sensing and giving what you have learned your partner needs — a relationship is less likely to be sustainable.
+As important as communication is, without connection — touching, sensing, and giving what you've learned your partner needs — a relationship is less likely to be sustainable.

-• “You are the center of my life.”
+- “You're the center of my life.”

 - “My challenge is to keep you in love with me for a lifetime.”

 - “Sex based on love is two melting into one and waking up in heaven.”